Current Riots in Oakland?

 On our way to the Port of Oakland.

 I have seen some media reports claiming we were only “hundreds”!
 We must have been at least 30,000 strong and they don’t say a word about that.
-So far the media has only focused on on a little violence carried out by the Blac Bloc Anarchist.
+So far the media has only focused on on a little violence carried out by the Black Bloc Anarchist.

 A few bank windows were broken, a Whole Foods was smashed up and a fire was started in the street.
-This isn’t the protestors it is the small group of Anarchist using our numbers for their goals and tainting our name in the media and provoking attacks by the police.
+This isn’t the protesters it is the small group of Anarchist using our numbers for their goals and tainting our name in the media and provoking attacks by the police.
 This same group came out during the Oscar Grant protest to incite riots as well.

-Good citizens and protestors tried to stop them from vandalizing and the anarchist tried to attack them too.
+Good citizens and protesters tried to stop them from vandalizing and the anarchist tried to attack them too.
 But does the news cover that?
 No. They tell you that wild Oaklanders tore up their city again.
 This is NOT the case and anyone who was there can tell you that.